exterm/exterm.github.io/content/pages/about.md

 ### Current Availability

-Starting mid-January 2024:

-- 8-16 hrs/week for short-term projects
+As of early February 2024: 8-16 hrs/week
-- 16-32 hrs/week for commitments of 6 months or more

 ### Say Hi!